Skip to main content

 Python

-statements = client.statements.all(
+statements = client.all_statements(

 ticker="AAPL",